Code-Institute-Submissions/ci-pp2-pixels-arcade/README.md

 ## User Story
 - As a user, I would like to easily browse for a game to play
+- As a user, I would like to easily understand the game I am playing
 - As a user, I would like to select the level of difficulty
 - As a user, I would like feedback on my progress in the game as I am playing
 - As a user, I would like to know how I did when the game is finished